 Students enrolled at A. R. Johnson are not permitted to participate in any sport or other extracurricular activity at another school.
+Students must be of good academic standing and behavioral standing to participate in athletics and extra-curricular activities.

 Clubs, Committees, Projects & Other Organizations